truenas/middleware/docs/developer/frontend/setup.rst

   * ``git`` is available at `git-scm.org <http://git-scm.com/downloads>`_.

 You will have to add the Cygwin binaries to the Windows path manually.
-To do this on Windows 7, go to the "System" control panel item and click on "Advanced System Settings" in the left column.
+To do this on Windows 7 or 8, go to the "System" control panel item and click on "Advanced System Settings" in the left column.
 Next, go to the "Advanced" panel and click "Environment Variables".
 From there, find "Path" in the "System Variables" list and append a semicolon followed by